Smashing localizations of rings of weak global dimension at most one: Introduction

 If $R$ is a ring and $\Der R$ its unbounded derived category, it is usually hopeless to try to understand all objects of $\Der R$.
 A fruitful and recently extensively studied approach is to try to understand the inner structure of $\Der R$ through various localizations of $\Der R$.
 As demonstrated by our present paper and also elsewhere, triangulated localization theory provides a fascinating natural meeting point for abstract homotopy theory, algebraic geometry, homological algebra, module theory and other fields.

 However, only compactly generated localizations of $\Der R$ with $R$ commutative are well understood in general.
-Going back to results of Devinatz, Hopkins and Smith~\cite{DHS88}, and Neeman~\cite{Nee92}, the classification was finished by Thomason~\cite{Th97}.
+In fact, the classification started with results by Devinatz, Hopkins and Smith~\cite{DHS88}, and Neeman~\cite{Nee92}, and was finished by Thomason~\cite{Th97}.
 These results have been recently considerably extended and further interesting applications found by Balmer~\cite{Bal05} and Benson, Iyengar and Krause~\cite{BIK08,BIK11}.
 For more general localizations, the situation remains not so clear.
-To understand all Bousfield localizations of $\Der R$ is generally an extremely difficult problem as illustrated in~\cite{Nee00-oddball,DwPa08,Ste12}.
+To understand all Bousfield localizations of $\Der R$ is generally an extremely difficult problem as illustrated in~\cite{Nee00-oddball,DwPa08,Ste14}.

 However, there is an intermediate class of so-called smashing localizations---those where the localization functor is given by tensoring.
-In contrast to the present state of art in stable homotopy theory, in the case of derived categories of rings of weak global dimension $\le 1$ this is a perfectly tractable class.
-One of our main results is a complete classification of smashing localizations of $\Der R$ for a valuation domains $R$.
+In contrast to the present state of art in stable homotopy theory, in the case of derived categories of rings of weak global dimension $\le 1$ (that is, rings whose all modules have flat dimension $\le 1$) this is a perfectly tractable class.
+One of our main results is a complete classification of smashing localizations of $\Der R$ for a valuation domain $R$.
 This seems to give one of a very few positive results for non-compactly generated localizations of $\Der R$ with $R$ non-noetherian.

 Of course, smashing localizations are also intimately related to the Telescope Conjecture from the works of Bousfield and Ravenel~\cite{Bou79,Rav84}.
 The conjecture asks whether every smashing localization is compactly generated.
 In fact, it makes more sense to ask whether a particular triangulated category satisfies the Telescope Conjecture as there are derived categories which do not have this property~\cite{Kel94-smash}.
 Although in the original setting, for the stable homotopy category, the answer seems still unclear, for $\Der R$ with $\wgldim R \le 1$ we are sometimes even able to provide a list of all smashing localizations which are not compactly generated.
 Our hope is that this new light shed on the problem will foster further research and in the end leads to better understanding of triangulated localizations.